JULIUS CLINICAL – WHO WE ARE TODAY

 Due to the way we are structured and our willingness to look at innovative solutions, we have the ability and flexibility to react to changes in requirements very quickly.
 We are able to look beyond process to address the real issues that matter, and work with our site networks and clinical research experts to provide tailor-made, cost effective proposals addressing the needs of Biotech and Pharmaceutical companies, as well as Investigators sponsoring a trial.

-We specialise in distinct therapeutic areas including cardio and metabolic, infectious diseases and immunology and brain and can offer a full service proposal or separate functional services as required.
+Julius Clinical is specialised in distinct therapeutic areas including cardio and metabolic, infectious diseases and immunology and brain and can offer a full service proposal or separate functional services as required.
 Our expertise ranges from early phase to post registration, and we advocate use of RWE if this enhances the outcome of the project.

 Our collaborative approach has led to many long standing relationships with a reputed client base.